albertomariapepe/Clifford-Equivariant-Layers-for-PSP/README.md

 ---

-🔬 **CGENNs bring a new era of geometry-aware deep learning to protein structure prediction** 🧬
+🔬 **CGENNs bring a a fresh approach to geometry-aware deep learning for protein structure prediction** 🧬